 The Clear Spring Health physician agreement indicates participating providers must submit written notice ninety (90) calendar days prior to the date the provider intends to terminate.
 There is also sixty (60) days' notice required if you plan to close your practice to new patients and thirty (30) days' notice required for a practice location change.
-All changes must be submitted in writing to Clear Spring Health on provider letterhead.
+All changes must be submitted in writing to Clear Spring Health on provider letterhead and can be emailed to providercontracting@clearspringhealthcare.com.